 Use plastic bins to keep the fridge clean and organized.
 These are found in Dollar Tree!

 While this is an idea for a freezer drawer, I’ve done this in chest and upright freezers.
 Keeping it organized helps keep you from losing things because you don’t want to dig.
 Simply organized by type of meat, breakfast items, frozen snacks.

 Use a wire shelf to add more storage to your top shelf.

-Upright freezers have racks that you can hang bags using binder clips.
-Gives you added space.
+Upright freezers have racks that you can hang bags using binder clips which gives you added space because the shelf becomes free.
 Also keeps your bags closed when you’ve opened and partially used a bag.
 This method is great if you have the open air racks in a pantry as well.

 Add an Eat Me First Bin so everyone knows what is expiring soon.

 Shelf liners allow you to easily wipe up spills while protecting your glass shelves from breakage.
 They are reusable as well so less costly in the long run.

 Keeping the fridge clean and organized is one step towards a more productive life.
 Check out some of the best closet organization, the best cleaning hacks for your kitchen, and, of course, our ultimate guide to what you need in your laundry room to be more productive.